Netflix’s Sir Ending, Explained

 Even when Raju, the driver, offers to find her a more suitable position (worried that living alone with a man in the same house is inappropriate), Ratna shuts him down by saying that society will think what they want, but she will stay because she knows she has done nothing wrong.
 In a standout scene that serves as an ice-breaker between them, Ratna tells Ashwin about her husband, who passed away just 4 months after their wedding, leaving her widowed at 19.
 She ends her story by saying, “Life doesn’t end, sir.”
 Ashwin understands what she’s trying to say.

 Ratna and Ashwin’s friendship evolves slowly as they talk about their individual dreams and aspirations (Ratna wants to be a fashion designer; Ashwin misses his life as a writer in the US and dreams of finishing a half-written novel).
-In a slow building whirlwind of unspoken emotions, the two fall in love, despite a huge class divide between them.
-They don’t say it ever, but it shows in the subtle gestures, longing expressions, and heavy silences.
-He buys her a sewing machine; she stitches him a shirt for his birthday; he calls her randomly, just to hear her voice when she goes home to her village for 3 days to attend her sister’s wedding.
+In a slow-building whirlwind of unspoken emotions, the two fall in love, despite a huge class divide between them.
+They never say it, but it shows in the subtle gestures, longing expressions, and heavy silences.
+He buys her a sewing machine; she stitches him a shirt for his birthday; he calls her randomly just to hear her voice when she goes home to her village for 3 days to attend her sister’s wedding.
 An unguarded moment of shared tenderness jolts Ratna back into reality, and she tries to bring Ashwin back as well, for both their sakes.

 Sir Ending: Why Does Ratna Go Back To Ashwin’s Place?